ravening/Spring-Boot-Kubernetes/README.md

 This app exposes one endpoint at `/hotdeals` which accepts a `GET` request and returns JSON representing deals from the fashion and toys service.

-### Fashion Bestseller
+### Books Bestseller

-This app exposes one endpoint at `/fashion/bestseller` which accepts a `GET` request and returns JSON representing the best selling fashion items.
+This app exposes one endpoint at `/books/bestseller` which accepts a `GET` request and returns JSON representing the best selling books.

 ### Gateway